xandergos/unity-sparse-voxel-octrees/README.md

 ## Setup

-Any camera that renders SVOs must have the SvoRenderer script attached with the clear shader and TerrainRenderer shader attached.
+Any camera that renders SVOs must have the SvoRenderer script attached with the appropriate shaders attached.

 ## TODO